grodansparadis/vscp-doc-spec/vscp_register_abstraction_model.md

 Above the register abstraction model is **remote variables** (defined below) which describe the system in higher level terms such as int's strings and logical values.
 Remote variables maps directly to registers.

 The end result is that only two methods is need to be implemented.
 Read and write a register.
-After thye are in place all remote configuration issues can be handled.
+After they are in place all remote configuration issues can be handled.

 ## Level I - Register Abstraction Model